-Tom's Guide upgrades your life by helping you decide what tech to buy, showing you how to get the most out of it and solving problems as they arise.
+Tom's Guide upgrades your life by helping you decide what products to buy, finding the best deals and showing you how to get the most out of them and solving problems as they arise.
 Tom's Guide is here to help you...

 Accomplish your goals

 Our primary ambition is to help you leverage the products you buy to achieve your goals, whether it’s being more productive, getting in shape, protecting your privacy, or just having fun.

 Find great products without the hassle